vapoursynth/vapoursynth/doc/api/vsvulkan4.h.rst

 Everything needed to run your own Vulkan work on the core's device: the instance, physical device and device handles, ``getInstanceProcAddr`` for resolving entry points outside the curated table, and the compute and transfer queue family/index pairs.
-The transfer values equal the compute values when there is no dedicated transfer queue.
+Without a dedicated transfer queue the transfer values name the compute family's second queue where it has one, and equal the compute values where it does not.
 Valid for the core's lifetime.

 .. _VSVulkanPlaneInfo: